cronegamesplays/yukufy/README.md

 If you have any questions or need help, join our [Discord server](https://discord.gg/wV2WamExr5) for support and updates.

-Enjoy managing your Discord music experience with Distify.js!
+Enjoy managing your Discord music experience with Yukufy!